 Louisville Parks and Recreation is a member of the Kentucky Recreation and Park Society and the National Recreation and Park Association.
 The department was honored to earn national accreditation from the Commission for Accreditation of Park and Recreation Agencies on September 25, 2007.
 The department was re-accredited in 2012 and also in 2017.

-For additional information about park improvements and Metro Parks and Recreation accomplishments from the past several years, see this link.
+Read additional information about park improvements and Louisville Parks and Recreation accomplishments from the past several years.

 Budget Proposal FY16